cal-icor/textbook.notebooks/README.md

 ---

 ## 🛠 Need Help?

-If you encounter any issues, feel free to ask for help by opening an issue or reaching out.
+If you encounter any issues, feel free to ask for help by opening an issue or reaching out to jonathanferrari AT berkeley.edu.

 📌 **Reminder:** PRs that do not follow these guidelines may be rejected.